CHIBA STUDIES ON GLOBAL FAIR SOCIETY

 With globalization comes the need to ensure that people from all cultures, countries and backgrounds are treated fairly and equally.
-The drive to create a just global society requires solid foundations in all countries, backed by informed government policies and strong support networks at local and national levels.
+The drive to create a just global society requires solid foundations in all countries, backed by informed government policies and strong support networks at local, regional and national levels.

 Much previous research into justice and social change has been dominated by studies of Western societies, but the rapid changes experienced by Asian countries in recent decades have spawned a growing field of research focused on building fair societies in Asia.